 EDU 501.
 Psychology Of Exceptional Children.
 3 credits.

 A multidisciplinary and life span approach to the study of persons with differences.
 P: DC.

 EDU 525.
-Procedures for Including Students with Mild/Moderate Disabilities in the Regular Classroom.
+Inclusion and Differentiation in the Elementary Classroom.
 3 credits.
 FA, SP

-Course designed to acquaint the regular elementary or secondary classroom teacher with the characteristics of students with mild/moderate disabilities.
+Course designed to acquaint the regular elementary classroom teacher with the characteristics of students with mild/moderate disabilities.
 Discussion of diagnostic and remedial techniques for students with disabilities in the general classroom.
 Students complete a 15-20 hour practicum under supervision of a special education teacher.
-P: DC; CO: EDU 565/EDU 566 or EDU 568/EDU 569 or EDU 341 or EDU 551.
+P: Admission into Education Department required; P or CO: EDU 565/566 or 568/569.

 EDU 530.
 Elementary School Observation and Student Teaching the Mildly/Moderately Disabled.
 3-14 credits.
 FA, SP